substance/substance-legacy/README.md

 Actually, the system aims to be an alternative to editing documents in LaTeX or Word.
 Since DocumentGraphs contain all the information necessary to be rendered as LaTeX markup you wouldn't need to write LaTeX.
 You can edit and share your documents online and update them at any time.

-Substance is being designed to work in a decentralized scenario where many substance-nodes exist on the web.
+Substance is being designed to work in a decentralized scenario where many Substance nodes exist on the web.
 Registered Substance nodes could then be aggregated and indexed to allow users to search and navigate among all registered substance-documents.

-The current implementation is at an early state (roughly 2 weeks of coding work).
+The current implementation is at an early state (roughly 3 month of coding work).
 However, I really want to push this forward, in addition to Unveil.js, a browser-based visualization toolkit.
 Any form of contribution is highly appreciated! :)